For the original article by Luciana Bedeschi and Paulo Romeiro in Portuguese published by Nexo click here.

 What is being sold as an attempt to reduce bureaucracy and increase efficiency in the management of public assets, in practice hides the possibility of transferring these assets and natural resources to private interests without any social or collective interest criteria.

-At the end of last year, the [federal] government issued Interim Measure 759/16 (MP 759/16), supposedly aimed at facilitating regularization of urban and rural lands.
+At the end of last year, the [federal] government issued Provisional Measure 759/16 (MP 759/16), supposedly aimed at facilitating regularization of urban and rural lands.
 Analyses of the Measure’s urban and rural aspects, however, show that behind this proposal there is an attempt to commercialize the land occupied by agrarian reform settlements and informal urban settlements, amnesty given to irregular high-level occupations, in addition to the sale of the government’s real estate assets, without any social or collective interest criteria.

 The hegemonic media and entities such as Irib (Brazilian Real Estate Registry Institute), CAU (Architecture and Urbanism Council) and the National Confederation of Municipalities reproduced the official speech, apparently repeating information released by the Ministry of Cities, and celebrating the Measure.
-However, social movements from the countryside and the city are beginning to present their counter-narrative, which is fundamental being that the real objectives and consequences of the adoption of this Interim Measure are not clearly stated in the official discourse.
+However, social movements from the countryside and the city are beginning to present their counter-narrative, which is fundamental being that the real objectives and consequences of the adoption of this Provisinoal Measure are not clearly stated in the official discourse.

-The MST (Landless Workers’ Movement), for example, has already opposed the Interim Measure through the Fortaleza Charter, issued at the end of January, in which it denounces the privatization of land for agrarian reform.
-The movement positioned itself on the question as follows: “We are against and will fight against Interim Measure 759 of the retrogression of Agrarian Reform, which privatizes lands destined to agrarian reform, transforming them into a commodity, legalizing public land-grabbers and excluding from the process workers camped in settlements.”
+The MST (Landless Workers’ Movement), for example, has already opposed the Provisional Measure through the Fortaleza Charter, issued at the end of January, in which it denounces the privatization of land for agrarian reform.
+The movement positioned itself on the question as follows: “We are against and will fight against Provisional Measure 759 of the retrogression of Agrarian Reform, which privatizes lands destined to agrarian reform, transforming them into a commodity, legalizing public land-grabbers and excluding from the process workers camped in settlements.”
 The MST also condemns “the privatization of land, disguised as titling,” in reference to the Measure’s proposal of individual titling through the transfer of property, and the possibility of settlement land sales.
 Given the current economic situation and the capacity for acquiring debt of the settlers, the sale will be unavoidable, once this possibility is opened, given the economic pressure imposed by the expansion of agribusiness.

 On February 1, the debate “Land regularization in Brazil: what’s at stake?” took place, hosted by the IAB (Brazilian Institute of Architects) and IBDU (Brazilian Institute of Urban Law) with support from the Pólis Institute, in which it was evidenced that the Measure intends to attack the land issue in Brazil on several fronts.